awsdocs/amazon-inspector-user-guide/doc_source/inspector_introduction.md

 **Note**
 AWS is responsible for protecting the global infrastructure that runs the services offered in the AWS Cloud\.
 This infrastructure consists of the hardware, software, networking, and facilities that run AWS services\.
 AWS provides several reports from third\-party auditors who have verified our compliance with a variety of computer security standards and regulations\.
 For more information, see [AWS Cloud Compliance](https://aws.amazon.com/compliance)\.

-For information about Amazon Inspector terminology, see [Amazon Inspector Terminology and Concepts](inspector_concepts.md)\.
+For information about Amazon Inspector terminology, see [Amazon Inspector terminology and concepts](inspector_concepts.md)\.

 ## Benefits of Amazon Inspector<a name="InspectorBenefits"></a>